SANDAG/ABM/docs/inputs.md

 | I-15          | 2016 | EA          | 1.0       | 0.0       | 0.0       | 1.0          | 1.03         | 2.33         |
 | SR-125        | 2016 | ALL         | 1.0       | 1.0       | 1.0       | 1.0          | 1.03         | 2.33         |
 | I-5           | 2035 | ALL         | 1.0       | 1.0       | 0.0       | 1.0          | 1.03         | 2.33         |

-The toll values for each class on each link are calculated by multiplying the input toll value from hwycov.e00 (ITOLLA, ITOLLP, ITOLLO) by this factor, matched by the Facility name (together with the toll factors from <a href="#hwy_link_off_peak_toll_factors">off_peak_toll_factors.csv</a> in converting ITOLLO to the off-peak times-of-day).

 The network links are matched to a record in this file based on the NM, FXNM or TXNM values (in that order).
 A simple substring matching is used, so the record with Facility_name "I-15" matches any link with name "I-15 SB", "I-15 NB", "I-15/DEL LAGO DAR NB" etc. The records should not be overlapping: if there are two records which match a given link it will be an arbitrary choice as to which one is used.